 When the wIndex value is equal to Current Transmit Power, the device will respond with the current power level setting.
-The data content of the data returned by the device is formatted as illustrated in Table 7-12.
+The data content of the data returned by the device is formatted as illustrated in Table 7-8.

-Table 7-12.
+Table 7-8.
 Current Transmit Power Status Format

 Offset Field Size Value Description 0 bTxNotificationTransmitPower 1 Number Value indicating the number of steps below the highest power level that is currently being used for notification transmissions.
 The default value is zero.
-1 bTxBeaconTransmitPower 1 Number Value indicating the number of steps below the highest power level that is currently being used for beacon or directed transmissions.
-The default value is zero.
+1 N/A 1 Number Reserved and shouldn't be used in future revisions.